 Having a light snack before your acupuncture appointment is recommended, but you should not have heavy, greasy foods or drinks.
 It would be best to avoid alcohol and stimulants for 12 hours after acupuncture.

 How Often Should You Get Acupuncture?

 Each person’s needs have to be met individually regarding acupuncture, like any other health treatment.
-The length of treatment depends on what you wish to accomplish during the treatment, so this is something you should discuss with your acupuncturist.
+The length of treatment depends on what you wish to accomplish during the treatment, so you should discuss this with your acupuncturist.

 People with chronic conditions may want to start with an intensive program if they are just getting started with acupuncture; This is a great way to get the most out of the cumulative effects of acupuncture.
 Once two or three weeks have passed, your acupuncturist will likely switch to once every two weeks.
 People who suffer from chronic conditions can use this to manage their physical symptoms and illnesses.

 Acupuncture is not magic, but when used in combination with other approaches to ensure the body’s well-being, it helps you relax and get rid of anxiety.
 After all, health is the greatest possession.